 A digital interview is an online, remote interview held between an employer and a candidate.
 In a live digital interview, the employer and candidate “meet” virtually using a pre-selected video conferencing tool.

-A digital interview is conducted similarly to an in-person interview, except that you aren’t face-to-face in the same physical space as the candidate.
+A digital interview is conducted similarly to an in-person one-to-one interview, except that you aren’t face-to-face in the same physical space as the candidate.
 However, with two-way video interview platforms, you can still learn everything you need to know about your candidate as long as you’re prepared and ask the right questions.

 Prepare your space.